gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-When the handshake has been completed successfully, the new DTLS connection will be possible to use, if the handshake is not completed successfully, the new DCI value will not be considered used and a next DTLS handshake attempt will reuse that DCI.
+When the handshake has been completed successfully, the new DTLS connection will be possible to use, if the handshake is not completed successfully, a next DTLS handshake attempt will be tried.

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

 A DTLS connection is removed when a newer DTLS connection is in use.
-It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.
+It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS Key Context has been received, and any transmitted packets protected using the new DTLS Key Context has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.